App protection policies overview

 Intune prompts for the user's app PIN when the user is about to access "corporate" data.
 In multi-identity apps such as Word, Excel, or PowerPoint, the user is prompted for their PIN when they try to open a "corporate" document or file.
 In single-identity apps, such as line-of-business apps managed using the Intune App Wrapping Tool, the PIN is prompted at launch, because the Intune App SDK knows the user's experience in the app is always "corporate".

 The IT admin can define the Intune app protection policy setting Recheck the access requirements after (minutes) in the Intune admin console.
-This setting specifies the amount of time before the access requirements are checked on the device, and the application PIN screen is shown again.
+This setting specifies the amount of time before the access requirements are checked on the device, and the application PIN screen, or corporate credential prompt, is shown again.
 However, important details about PIN that affect how often the user will be prompted are:

 - The PIN is shared among apps of the same publisher to improve usability:

 On iOS, one app PIN is shared amongst all apps of the same app publisher.
+For example, all Microsoft apps share the same PIN.
 On Android, one app PIN is shared amongst all apps.

 - The Recheck the access requirements after (minutes) behavior after a device reboot: